atomicptr/genshin-account-switcher/README.md

 # genshin-account-switcher

-Simple CLI based account switcher for Genshin Impact on Linux.
+Simple account switcher for Genshin Impact on Linux.

 ## Installation